brooklabteam/brooklab-resources/RAxML-mpi.md

 Great troubleshooting guide: https://github-wiki-see.page/m/amkozlov/raxml-ng/wiki/Tutorial
-Note: if raxml-ng stops unexpextedly or does not converge, you may need to manually change internal cutoff value or number of bootstraps. info on how to do so in the link above
+Note: if raxml-ng stops unexpectedly or does not converge, you may need to manually change internal cutoff value or number of bootstraps. info on how to do so in the link above